hasanbalci/hasanbalci.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher at the [National Library of Medicine](https://www.ncbi.nlm.nih.gov/research/) (NLM) in the USA, supervised by Dr. Augustin Luna.
+I am a postdoctoral researcher at the [National Library of Medicine](https://www.ncbi.nlm.nih.gov/research/) (NLM) in the USA, supervised by [Dr. Augustin Luna](https://www.nlm.nih.gov/research/researchstaff/LunaAugustin.html).
 My research interests range from developing novel methods for the visualization and analysis of graphs to their applications in the bioinformatics field.
-Recently, my focus has been on developing new techniques that leverage large language models (LLMs) to facilitate and expand the use of graph-based biological notations like [SBGN](https://sbgn.github.io/).
+Recently, my focus has been on developing new techniques that leverage large language models (LLMs) to facilitate and expand the use of graph-based biological notations such as [SBGN](https://sbgn.github.io/).

-Previously, I was a postdoctoral researcher at the [Maastricht Centre for Systems Biology (MaCSBio)](https://www.maastrichtuniversity.nl/research/maastricht-centre-systems-biology) in the Netherlands, and I earned my PhD in Computer Engineering from [Bilkent University](https://w3.cs.bilkent.edu.tr/) in Türkiye.
+I was previously a postdoctoral researcher at the [Maastricht Centre for Systems Biology (MaCSBio)](https://www.maastrichtuniversity.nl/research/maastricht-centre-systems-biology) in the Netherlands, where I worked under the supervision of [Martina Summer-Kutmon](https://www.maastrichtuniversity.nl/m-summer-kutmon).
+I earned my PhD in Computer Engineering from [Bilkent University](https://w3.cs.bilkent.edu.tr/) in Türkiye under the supervision of [Ugur Dogrusoz](https://www.cs.bilkent.edu.tr/~ugur/).

 Here is my <a href="assets/pdf/Hasan_Balci_CV.pdf" target="_blank">CV</a>.